-Olaudah Equiano (1745 – 1797) was an 18th century African writer and anti-slavery campaigner.
+Olaudah Equiano (1745 – 1797) was an 18th-century African writer and anti-slavery campaigner.
 From an early age, Olaudah Equiano experienced the horrors of slavery first hand.
-But, after gaining his freedom, he gained British citizenship and wrote about his experiences.
+But, eventually one of his Master gave him his freedom.
+This enabled him to become a British citizen and he began writing about his experiences.
 His autobiography ‘The Interesting Narrative of the Life of Olaudah Equiano‘ played a pivotal role in turning public opinion in Britain against slavery.
 His accounts of slavery and its human suffering were a factor in the enactment of the Slave Trade Act of 1807.

 Equiano later wrote about the mistreatment of slaves on the Virginia plantations.
 His vivid descriptions of the various punishments and humiliations that slaves had to endure were the first published account of an autobiography of a slave.
 Speaking of the Virginia overseers.